NYUAppSec/appsec_hw3/HW3_Instructions.md

 To achieve this we will use something called Kubernetes jobs.
 In this portion of the assignment you must write two Kubernetes jobs, one to apply migrations from Django and one to seed the Database.
+The migration job should be based on the Django site container and use Django's `manage.py` to run the migration.
+The database seeding job should load the data from the CSV files into the database by connecting to the database service and then inserting the data from the CSV files.

 You will need to submit:

 * One yaml file for the migrations job
 * One yaml file for the database seeding job